ericjohnson97/attitude/finalProject/README.md

 click on Dynamics block and click switch to off position to turn off perturbations

-click on Dynamics block and click switch to off position to turn off pointing error
+click on Dynamics block and click switches to off position to turn off pointing error

 Observe reference trajectory in dynamics model scope `quatTrue`